-Graduate Program Coordinator -- In-Residence and Executive Programs
+Graduate Program Coordinator - In-Residence and Executive Programs

-The graduate program in Health Services Administration offers two tracks for earning a Master of Health Administration (MHA) degree: a traditional day program (MHA) and an executive program (EMHA).
+Health Services Administration offers two tracks for earning a Master of Health Administration (MHA) degree: a traditional day program (MHA) and an executive program (EMHA).

 Concurrent degree programs combining health administration with business, medicine, law, public health, or public administration are also an option for in-residence students.
-Many concurrent programs can be completed in three years of intensive academic study.
+Many can be completed in three years of intensive academic study.

 For in-residence MHA students, the two-year academic experience is augmented by a career development program with opportunities for mentorships with regional healthcare leaders, an internship experience in a health facility or agency – typically under the preceptorship of the administrator or director of that organization.

-Students enrolled in both the MHA and EMHA programs are eligible for federal financial aid, as well as most other types of financial support that are not funded by state tuition revenues.
+Students enrolled in both the MHA and EMHA programs are eligible for federal financial aid, as well as most other types of financial support not funded by state tuition revenues.
 When exploring financial aid options, students should emphasize they are applying for a fee-based program.
 Financial aid questions should be directed to the UW Office of Student Financial Aid (206) 543-6101, firstname.lastname@example.org.